engtuncay/engtuncay.github.io/web-javascript/js-notes-8-dom.md

 })
 ```

 As you have notice, the properties of css when we use it in JavaScript is going to be a camelCase.
 The following CSS properties change from background-color to backgroundColor, font-size to fontSize, font-family to fontFamily, margin-bottom to marginBottom.

----

-🌕 Now,  you are fully charged with a super power, you have completed the most important and challenging part of the challenge and in general JavaScript.
-You learned DOM and now you have the capability to build and develop applications.
-Now do some exercises for your brain and for your muscle.

 ## DOM(Document Object Model) (2)

-### Creating an Element
+### Creating an Element ( document.createElement(txTagName) )

 To create an HTML element we use tag name.
 Creating an HTML element using JavaScript is very simple and straight forward.
-We use the method _document.createElement()_.
+We use the method <span style="color:red">_document.createElement()_</span>.
 The method takes an HTML element tag name as a string parameter.

 ```js
 // syntax